-Call out is defined as being ordered to report to work, with less than sixteen (16) hours' notice, more than one hour before or more than one hour after the member's normal work schedule.
+Call out is defined as being ordered to report to work with less than sixteen (16) hours' notice, more than one hour before, or more than one hour after the member's normal work schedule.
+For the term agreement, bargaining unit members will be compensated for call out as follows:

-For the term of this Agreement, bargaining unit members will be compensated for Call Out as follows:
+1. When a member is called to return to work within one hour before or one hour after their regular work schedule, the hours will be considered as an extension of the work day rather than call out.
+2. All members in a position eligible for overtime are entitled to "call-out" pay if the member is ordered to and does report with less than sixteen (16) hours notice, more than one (1) hour before or more than one (1) hour after the member's normal work schedule.
+Such em lo ee shall receive the overtime rate for all such hours that he/she actually works, with a minimum guarantee of three (3) hours at such rate, however, if call out runs into the member's normal work schedule, the member will be considered to be in an on duty status, not call out.

-- (1) When a member is ordered to return to work within one hour before or one hour after their regular work schedule, the hours will be considered as an extension of the work day rather than call out. - (2) All members in a position eligible for overtime are entitled to call-out pay if the member is ordered to and does report with less than sixteen (16) hours' notice more than one hour before or more than one hour after the members' normal work schedule.
-Such employee shall receive the overtime rate for all such hours that he/she actually works, with a minimum guarantee of three (3) hours at such rate, however, if call out runs into the member's normal work schedule, the member will be considered to be in an on duty status, not call out. - (3) If the call out is cancelled prior to the employee's arrival at the scene, the employee shall receive two (2) hours of pay at the overtime rate. - (4) A member who is ordered to report to work while on approved leave shall adjust his or her leave hours accordingly.
-No member shall receive both leave pay and call-out pay for the same hours. - (5) If a member with an administrative schedule is called out on an ACSO recognized holiday outside of their normal work hours, then the member will be compensated at time and a half for the number of hours worked, with a three (3) hour minimum, on the holiday using the code "CO/SC" in ExecuTime.
-In addition, the member will receive Regular Holiday hours equivalent to their normal work shift in observance of the holiday. - (6) If a member with an administrative schedule is called back on an ACSO recognized holiday inside of their normal work hours, then the member will be compensated at double time for the number of hours worked, with a three (3) hour minimum, on the holiday using a pay code designated by the Sheriff. - (7) If any member is called out on their regular scheduled day off and it is an ACSO recognized holiday, then the member will be compensated at time and a half for the numbers of hours worked, with a three (3) hour minimum, on the holiday using code "CO/SC" in ExecuTime.
+3. If the call out is cancelled prior to the employee's arrival at the scene, the employee shall receive two (2) hours of pay at the overtime rate.
+4. A member who is ordered to report to work while on approved leave shall adjust his or her leave hours accordingly.
+No member shall receive both leave pay and call-out pay for the same hours.
+5. If a member with an administrative schedule is called out on an ACSO recognized holiday outside of their normal work hours, then the member will be compensated at time and a half for the number of hours worked, with a three (3) hour minimum, on the holiday using the code "CO/SC" in ExecuTime.
+In addition, the member will receive regular holiday hours equivalent to their normal work shift in observance of the holiday.
+6. If a member with an administrative schedule is called back on ACSO recognized ACSO holiday inside of their normal work hours, then the member will be compensated at double time for the number of hours worked, with a three (3) hour minimum, on the holiday using a pay code designated by the Sheriff.
+7. If any member is called out on their regular scheduled day off and it is an ACSO recognized holiday, then the member will be compensated at time and a half for the numbers of hours worked, with a three (3) hour minimum, on the holiday using code "CO/SC" in ExecuTime.
 In addition, the member will receive "HL" hours equivalent to their normal work shift in observance of the holiday.